Alexedishi/Gates-of-the-Bosphorus/.docs/readme.txt

 grefm_: Contains content for Greece, Byzantium, and other Hellene, Rhomaios, and Urum countries
 turkfm_: Contains content for the Ottoman Empire
 balkfm_: Contains content for the Southern Slav, Romanian, and Albanian countries
-eocfm_: Contains content for the Eastern Orthodox Church
+eocfm_: Contains content for the Eastern Orthodox Church (superceded by Kingdom of God)

 Common files shared by all modules are prefixed with gbbf_